 Like Tom, both girls are mid year transfers which is perhaps why, for the full hour that I spent discussing the situation with them, we seemed to be speaking different languages.
-We are at my school up-front and celebratory in our commitment to inclusion.
+We are at my school explicit and celebratory in our commitment to inclusion.
 At the start of the new academic year, the Headteacher’s assembly, ‘Every Child an Equal Chance’, reminded students that to have a genuinely equal chance, some people need more help – more adjustments – than others.
 This unequal treatment is not unfair, he explained, but actually the only true basis for equality of opportunity.
 As Thomas Jefferson put it, “There is nothing so unfair as the equal treatment of unequal people.”

-By and large, our students don’t just accept this philosophy, they embrace it; they are proud to be part of an inclusive community school because they are regularly reminded that without their compassionate and intelligent participation, there could be no inclusion.
+By and large, our students don’t just accept this philosophy, they embrace it; they are proud to be part of an inclusive community school because they are regularly reminded that, without their compassionate and intelligent participation, there could be no inclusion.
 Equally, staff are proud to have developed skills in managing learners who present with a wide range of needs.
 Inclusion might be hard and relentless work, but it does make everyone who contributes to its success feel very good.

 I remained troubled for the rest of the day and it was difficult to know quite what to do next.
 Contacting parents to discuss the deadlock was one obvious strategy and I had resolved to do this when there was a tap at the door.
 It was one of the girls; the angriest.

 She looked quite transformed.
 She explained that she had reflected and she felt really, really bad about the things she had said and the way she had spoken.
-She said that she had no idea why she had been unable to understand Tom’s difficulties that morning.
+She said that she had no idea why she had been unable to accept Tom’s difficulties that morning.
 Smiling, she said that she had just now accepted his apology and given him a hug.

 People will take different things from this series of events.
 For me, though, they serve as a powerful reminder that our decision to implement restorative practice five years ago was the biggest, boldest, most transformational thing we ever did for inclusion.